 The U.S. Government will cover international travel and daily honorarium.
 Host institutions must provide cost share for in-country meals, lodging, and local transportation expenses (to and from lodging to the location of the project as well as additional local transportation to conduct personal errands and attend or participate in local cultural activities).
 These funds must be provided in-kind or upon arrival, not on a reimbursable basis.
 All costs, including costs covered by host institutions and in-kind contributions, must be quantified, and reported in the program management system prior to approval of the project.
 Specialists are prohibited from self-funding programmatic costs.

-The Croatian Government can reimburse this cost to the host institutions if they need financial assistance.
-The Agency for Mobility and EU Programmes can reimburse hosts for in-country meals and lodging for the Specialists (up to 50 Euros per day for lodging and 200 kunas per day for meals, or equivalent in Euro after January 1, 2023).
+The Croatian Government can reimburse this cost to the host institutions if they need financial assistance The Agency for Mobility and EU Programmes can reimburse hosts for in-country meals and lodging for the Specialists: up to 55.00 EUR (414.397 HRK) per day (maximum daily amount) for lodging and 26.55 EUR (200.00 HRK) per day for meals (fixed amount of the non-taxable daily allowance to be paid in total by the host institution to the Specialist).
 To receive the reimbursement, the Croatian institutions should send to the Agency for Mobility and EU Programmes by e-mail a written request on the letterhead of the host institution and signed by the legal representative of the institution.
-The request should be accompanied by supporting documents such as invoices and documents proving that the payments have been made.
+The request should be accompanied by supporting documents such as invoices and other documents proving that the host institution has paid for the accommodation to the accommodation provider (hotel, Airbnb etc.) and paid the total amount of the daily allowances to the Specialist.
+To prepare the written request the host institutions should use the template provided by the Agency for Mobility and EU Programmes.
+All the amounts mentioned in this Call are calculated according to the fixed conversion rate of HRK to EUR established at 1.00 EUR = 7.53450 HRK.

 Please for reimbursement of the cost, contact the Agency for Mobility and EU Programmes at firstname.lastname@example.org.